-CLEVELAND — Carlos Carrasco struck out 10 and allowed one run in seven innings, and the Cleveland Indians defeated the Milwaukee Brewers 3-1 on Wednesday.
+Carrasco struck out 10 and allowed one run in seven innings, helping the Cleveland Indians defeat the Milwaukee Brewers 3-1 on Wednesday.

-Cody Allen got the final four outs for his 11th save and the Indians took both games of the brief series.
-Cleveland's closer also saved Tuesday night's 3-2 win.
+Cody Allen got four outs for his 11th save in 12 chances as the Indians completed a two-game sweep.
+Allen saved Tuesday night's 3-2 win for ace Corey Kluber.

-Milwaukee manager Craig Counsell was ejected by plate umpire Quinn Wolcott after Shaw was called out on strikes in the eighth.
+Counsell was ejected by plate umpire Quinn Wolcott after Shaw was called out on strikes in the eighth.
 Counsell said he was in the dugout when he was tossed.

 Milwaukee loaded the bases with two outs in the second, but Cain flied out.
 Shaw grounded into an inning-ending double play with two on in the fifth.

 Brewers: LHP Wade Miley (right oblique) continues to make progress while playing catch, according to Counsell.
-The 31-year-old was injured in a May 8 start against the Indians and has been on the 60-day disabled list since May 12.
+The 31-year-old was injured in a May 8 start against the Indians and has been on the 60-day DL since May 12.

-Indians: OF Brandon Guyer (strained neck) could come off the 10-day disabled list Friday when the Indians open a series in Detroit.
+Indians: OF Brandon Guyer (strained neck) could come off the 10-day DL Friday when the Indians open a series in Detroit.